wandb/wandb/CONTRIBUTING.md

 ### `generate.py`
 The follwing is a road map of how to generate documentaion for the reference.
 **Steps**
-1. `pip install git+https://github.com/ariG23498/docs@wandb-docs` This installs the modified `tensorflow_docs`.
+1. `pip install git+https://github.com/wandb/tf-docs@wandb-docs` This installs a modified fork of [Tensorflow docs](https://github.com/tensorflow/docs).
 The modifications are minor templating changes.
 3. `python generate.py` creates the documentation.

 **Outputs**